digbmc/germantown-y/_exhibits/pool-exhibition.md

 {% include feature/image.html objectid="arc_074;arc_075" width="20" caption="The Importance of this Swimming Pool (page 1);The Importance of this Swimming Pool (page 2)" %}

 This 2000-2001 brochure is from the new group that took over the YWCA in 1999 when the former Board attempted to sell the building.
 The organization was renamed Germantown Women’s Y as it was disaffiliated by the national YWCA/USA the same year for owing $100,000 in dues.
-In this brochure from the YWCA, we see the dates, employees, times, and plans for the pool.
+In this brochure from the GWY, we see the dates, employees, times, and plans for the pool.
 Additionally, the pamphlet discusses the importance of children learning how to swim, especially for “minority” children, as drowning is cited as one of the highest causes of death at the time of this being published.
 As they say in the pamphlet “almost anyone who has lived in Germantown learned to swim in this pool,” showing that its need in the community is felt by many.

 <br>